 In the current-day church, it is common for everyone to complain about “Pharisaical Believers” (those who are religious but don’t know the truth), pointing fingers in every direction when really we should all be asking if that’s us.
 I started doing that – asking where I was wrong and did not understand correctly.
 It got to a point where I finally cried out to God and told Him I wanted to start over.
 I told God I believed He exists and that Jesus is who He says He is, but beyond that, I was confused.
 I prayed and asked if He would teach me the Truth because I just didn’t know anymore.

 I’m grateful for my journey.
-I’m thankful that God showed me that even though I was in church and knew the truth, I was still in darkness; and how grateful I am that He brought me out of darkness and into the Light!
+I’m thankful that God showed me that even though I was in church and knew about the truth, I was still in darkness; and how grateful I am that He brought me out of the darkness and into the Light!

 I’m not going to tell you what to believe, I’m just going to point you to Jesus (Yeshua) and His Word and tell you to passionately seek Him.
 Ask God to reveal Himself to you.
 Believe that Jesus is real; God in the flesh; and He came not only to rescuse us from the death our sins bring, He came to KNOW you, to be your friend, Father, lover.
 He came first for the Jewish nation…but then offered the same salvation and inheritance for the rest of us, and in that, He created one new man: tearing down the dividing wall between Jew & Gentile (Ephesians).